 - When you need data that's pre-aggregated and ready to use

 - When records and data items must be represented by a schema framework, such as the star or snowflake schema

-- When data queries are mostly known in advance
+- When data queries are known in advance

-- Exclusive access to specific data must be protected
+- When exclusive access to specific data must be protected

 - When you need to have 100% trust in the reliability of your data

 To build a data pipeline, an enterprise has to decide on the method of ingestion it wants to use to extract data from sources and move it to the destination.
 Batch processing and streaming are two common methods of ingestion.
 Then there is the decision of what transformation process - ELT or ETL - to use before the data is moved to the required destination.
 We explain the basic difference between the two processes later in this article.